NairVish/cybersec-week7-assignment/README.md

 ### Demonstration

-The following video demonstrates this exploit: https://youtu.be/q9XJsXixbcE
+The following video demonstrates this exploit in WordPress 4.0: https://youtu.be/q9XJsXixbcE

 ### Other Details
 * **CVE**: 2015-5714